What Is OSHA?

 What Does OSHA Stand For?

-OSHA stands for "The Occupational Safety and Health Administration" and is a federal agency that establishes on-the-job safety protections for workers.
-They get a bad rap sometimes, but OSHA regulations are crucial to the well-being of our workforce.
+OSHA is a federal agency that establishes workplace safety protections.
+They get a bad rap for being nitpicky, but OSHA regulations are crucial to the well-being and productivity of our workforce.

 OSHA plays an essential role in our economy, preventing workplace illnesses and injuries that would otherwise burden the healthcare system and cause thousands of workers and their families to lose wages.

-What are OSHA's Mission, History, and Accomplishments?
+What Is OSHA's Mission, History, and Accomplishments?

 "In the last 25 years, more than 400,000 Americans were killed by work-related accidents and disease, and nearly 50 million more suffered disabling injuries.
 Not only has this resulted in incalculable pain and suffering for workers and their families, but such injuries have cost billions of dollars in lost wages and production." – Rep Steiger in 1970, speaking in support of creating OSHA

 In 1970, Nixon signed the bipartisan Occupational Safety and Health Act (OSH Act) into law.
-The following year, OSHA was born under the Department of Labor (DOL) to iron out regulations and enforcement.
+The following year, OSHA was born under the Department of Labor (DOL) to iron out workplace safety regulations and enforcement.

 Over the next few years, the agency adopted specific safety standards, began approving State Plans, and established the OSHA Training Institute.
 The agency continued to craft new protections as more hazards came to light.
 Through this work, OSHA drastically reduced the number of workplace deaths.
 In 1970, before OSHA took effect, there were an estimated 14,000 fatalities due to job-related accidents.

-In 1972, after reporting requirements were established, there were 10.9 incidents per 100 workers.
-By 2021, that number was just 2.3.
-OSHA's mission is to assure "safe and healthful working conditions" for all workers.
-It's been making steady progress for almost 50 years.
+In 1972, after reporting requirements were established, there were 10.9 incidents per 100 full-time equivalent (FTE) workers.
+By 2022, that number was just 2.7.

 Who Does OSHA Cover (and Not Cover)?